Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Abstract

 \section{Abstract}

+The Yang--Baxter equation (\textsc{ybe}) and the reflection equation (\textsc{re}) both come from mathematical physics, and they can be defined in any monoidal category.

+For cartesian monoidal categories, we prove that every solution to the \textsc{re} provides a Drinfeld twist for a solution of the \textsc{ybe}.
+As we observe, Drinfeld twists of solutions are relevant for the following reason: two solutions to the \textsc{ybe} (in any strict monoidal category) are related by a Drinfeld twist, if and only if they induce equivalent representations of the braid group.

-We prove that reflections, for a solution to the set-theoretic Yang--Baxter equation, provide Drinfeld twists in the sense of Kulish and Mudrov.
-Using De Commer's notion of a braided action, we then define group reflections for a braided group, and prove that they provide group Drinfeld twists in the sense of Ghobadi.
+In the category of sets, it is known that every solution is associated with a structure group, which is a braided group in the sense of Lu, Yan, and Zhu (2000).
+Using De Commer's notion of a braided action, we then define group reflections for a braided group.
+We prove that group reflections provide group Drinfeld twists in the sense of Ghobadi.

-Finally, we characterise when a reflection on a solution $(X,r)$ can be extended to a group reflection on the structure group $G(X,r)$.
+Finally, we characterise when a reflection on a solution $(X,r)$ can be extended to a group reflection on its structure group $G(X,r)$.